-If you’ve gone out to eat recently, you’ve probably noticed the small greens that show up alongside your main dish.
+If you’ve gone out to eat at a fancy restaurant recently, you’ve probably noticed the small greens that show up alongside your main dish.
 Gone are the days of the sprig of parsley being haphazardly thrown on the side of the plate.
-The new version of the garnish is typically referred to as microgreens.
+The new version of garnish typically used is referred to as microgreens.

-icrogreens are essentially young edible versions of various vegetables and herbs.
-The popularity of these tiny plants is on the rise, and you may be surprised at how much of a nutritious punch these little guys pack.
+Microgreens are essentially young edible versions of various vegetables and herbs.
+The popularity of these tiny plants is rapidly on the rise as more and more people become aware of their amazing flavor, nutritional power, and convenience.

-Arugula, basil, beets, kale, and cilantro are the most common microgreens to see in restaurants, but there are now 25 varieties that can be successfully grown.
+Arugula, basil, radish, beets, mixed greens, peas, cilantro, and cress are the most common microgreens to see in restaurants, but there are now more than 30 varieties that can be successfully grown.
 The visual appeal of these microgreens is the main reason they are used to garnish a dish, but there are several other appealing factors.

 Instead of waiting to see and taste these wonderful plants, why not start growing microgreen seeds in the comfort of your own home?
-The amount of space needed to get started is minimal, and the initial investment for equipment and supplies is affordable.
+The amount of space needed to get started is minimal, and the initial investment for equipment and supplies is incredibly low.

 Health Benefits of Microgreens

 One of the main reasons to grow microgreens is to reap the health benefits the tiny seedlings offer.
-Various studies have shown that microgreens are full of nutrients like vitamin c, vitamin e, vitamin k, lutein and beta-carotene at levels that are four to six times higher than adult plants of the same type.
-The levels of nutrients differ from plant to plant, and the microgreens don’t offer the fiber of the adult plants, but they do provide a good amount of nutrition for such a small package.
+Various studies have shown that microgreens are full of nutrients like vitamin c, vitamin e, vitamin k, lutein and beta-carotene at levels that are four to forty times higher per ounce than adult plants of the same type.
+The levels of nutrients differ from plant to plant, and the microgreens don’t offer as much fiber as adult plants, but they do provide a good amount of nutrition for such a small package.